IcyIcecream/ML/README.md

 # ML
-Material for learning and fixing older ML code of other\n Most of these is not mine
+Material for learning and fixing older ML code of other, most of these is not mine.